gfpantoja/Simplification-Polygon/README.md

 # Simplification-Polygon

-This repository consists of complementary material from the article titled "Convex Decomposition and Simplification of a Polygon," developed by German Pantoja-Benavides, Francisco Parrerño Torres, and David Álvarez Martínez.
+This repository consists of complementary material from the article titled "Convex Decomposition and Simplification of a Polygon," developed by German Pantoja-Benavides and David Álvarez Martínez.

 ## Instances